Zakaria-Concepts/Zakaria-Concepts/README.md

 ## About

-Zackaria Company is a web application designed to showcase our services and solutions.
+Zackaria Concepts is a web application designed to showcase our services and solutions.
 This project aims to deliver a modern, responsive, and user-friendly experience.

 ## Features